 Some of you may know that this podcast was originally going to be called ‘Social Business Unplugged’, the unplugged notion of being able to hear something secretive.
 With a podcast, its the spoken word and you are investing more time into listening to for around the 20 minutes or so length of my podcasts.
 I want to make sure I give you information only available in this podcast.

-Today’s topic is ‘The Freshness Of Content.’
+Today’s topic is ‘The Freshness Of Content‘ or the importance of always ensuring you have fresh content.
 Please give a listen to the podcast here while you read the summary and associated links mentioned in the podcast summary below.

 Subscribe on iTunes | Stitcher | SoundCloud | RSS